-What are the best oils for acne prone skin?
-In my previous post on the oils to avoid if you have acne prone skin, I explained the oils have very different profiles and cardiogenic ability.
-I also listed the 5 oils to avoid of you have oily and acne prone skin.
-Since I don’t want to be all doom and gloom, here is a list of 5 oils that are not only suitable for acne prone skin, also help prevent and repair the damages caused by acne.
-This is to help counter the persistent myth that oils should be avoided at all costs.
+What are the best oils for acne-prone skin?
+In my previous, I talked about the oils to avoid if you have acne-prone skin by explaining their profiles and comedogenic ability.
+To counter the myth that oils should be avoided at all costs here is a list of 5 oils that are suitable for acne-prone skin that helps prevent and repair the damages caused by acne.

-The main cause of acne are excess oil production, bacteria, clogged pores and hormonal imbalances.
-Using the right type of oil on your skin will take care of 3 of the 4 causes.
-This illustrates the importance of oils in managing acne as some have anti-bacterial and anti-inflammatory properties.
-In addition some oils are regulate sebum production which keeps acne away.
+The main causes of acne are excess oil production, bacteria, clogged pores and hormonal imbalances.
+Using the right type of oil on your skin will take care of 3 out of the 4 causes because some oils have anti-bacterial and anti-inflammatory properties and regulate sebum production.

-Research also suggests that acne sufferers tend to have lower levels of linoleic acid which makes sebum thicker and more likely to clog pores hence more acne. so using oils high in linoleic acid will balance sebum production and control acne.
+In addition, research shows that acne sufferers have lower levels of linoleic acid which makes sebum thicker and more likely to clog pores hence more acne. so using oils high in linoleic acid will balance sebum production and control acne.

-This has a comedeogenic rating of 0 and contains unsaturated fatty acids which help soften the skin.
-It also regulates the sebum production, which causes acne so reduces breakouts which is important for oily and acne prone skin.
-Argan oil also has a high levels of linoleic acid which fights free radicals and improve elasticity and cell strength of facial skin.
+This has a 0 comedogenic rating with unsaturated fatty acids which help soften the skin.
+It also regulates sebum production thus reducing breakouts which is important for oily and acne-prone skin.
+Argan oil also has a high level of linoleic acid which fights free radicals and improves the elasticity and cell strength of facial skin.

 Hemp Seed Oil

-This is another non-comedogenic oil which works well for oily acne prone skin.
+This is another non-comedogenic oil that works well for oily acne-prone skin.
 It has a comedogenic rating of 0 and high linoleic acid content to prevent breakouts from clogged pores.
-One of the challenges with hemp seed oil is the fact it goes rancid easily and must store in a dark container and kept refrigerated.
+One of the challenges with hemp seed oil is the fact it goes rancid easily and must be stored in a dark container or kept refrigerated.

-Rosehip oil has a comedogenic rating of 1 making a great oil for acne prone skin.
-In addition its rich vitamin A and natural retinol content make it useful in regenerating skin, removing dead skin cells and regulating sebum production.
+Rosehip oil has a comedogenic rating of 1 making it a great oil for acne-prone skin.
+In addition, its rich vitamin A and natural retinol content make it useful in regenerating skin, removing dead skin cells and regulating sebum production.